naim114/triviazilla-v2/README.md

-# News App
+# Triviazilla
 <img src="https://github.com/naim114/triviazilla/blob/master/demo/logo_main.png" href="https://github.com/naim114/triviazilla" width="400" >

-News App is a simple application that allows users to read, and post news.
+Triviazilla is a simple application that allows users to read, and post news.
 The app is built using Flutter and Firebase.

 ### Features
 - Log in/Sign up with Google (NEW)